 - Cycling facilities that contravene the Motor Vehicle Act

 Other Funding Considerations

-Any third-party contributions received from other provincial or federal program(s) must be deducted from the project’s total eligible costs.
+Any third-party contributions received must be deducted from the project’s total eligible costs.
 The BikeBC share will be calculated on the balance.

 Approved projects must adhere to the design and route submitted to receive payment.
 Changes proposed after a contribution agreement is signed must be approved by the ministry prior to construction, although approval is not guaranteed.